InTaVia/milestone-5/README.md

 #### ChatGPT-based Extraction and Verfication of Events in Biographies.

-This work-in-progress prototype offers and interactive tool for biography event extraction and visual verification with ChatGPT to make text-mining tasks approachable for broad user groups.
+This work-in-progress prototype offers an interactive tool for biography event extraction and visual verification with ChatGPT to make text-mining tasks approachable for broad user groups.
 The code can be found [here](https://github.com/InTaVia/chatgpt-ner-vis).

 ## Frontend (WP5 & WP6)